 HCWCID # 156

 HCWCID # 156 (referred to as DISTRICT) , a sub-district of CLCWA, operates in accordance with Texas Revised Civil Statutes, Title 22, Article 717r.
 The DISTRICT's formation and its responsibilities are established under an Exclusion Contract with CLCWA.
-DISTRICT owns the water, sewage and drainage infrastructure contained within its boundaries. (see DISTRICT Map).
+DISTRICT owns the water, sanitary sewer and drainage infrastructure contained within its boundaries (see DISTRICT Map).
 Infrastructure for these services was purchased from Friendswood Development in 2001-2002 with funds obtained in two bond issues.
-DISTRICT provides water and waste water treatment services for the 369 residences, nine public areas maintained by Community Association and three undeveloped properties; these services are purchased from CLCWA at rates that are 1.5 times the rates charged to CLCWA's retail customers.
+Debt was refinanced in 2013 to take advantage of lower interest rates; debt at the beginning of current fiscal year is $1.78 million.
+Full retirement of debt is scheduled for FY ending August 2021 (see Debt Refunding Schedule).
+DISTRICT provides water and sewer services for the 373 residences, one private sprinkler system and eight public areas maintained by Community Association; these services are purchased from CLCWA at rates that are 1.5 times the rates charged to CLCWA's retail customers.
+Billing rates to DISTRICT customers is approximately 1.26 times CLCWA rates; the difference is made up with tax revenues.
 CLCWA also handles billing and payment processing and maintains the DISTRICT's facilities on a reimbursable cost basis.

 DISTRICT Policies and Management

 As a sub-district, our policies are in close alignment with those of CLCWA.
 Additional information on water quality and conservation is discussed below.
 DISTRICT is managed by a 5 person board of directors.
-DISTRICT purchases water, waste treatment and billing services from CLCWA, has no employees, and relies on contractors and consultants to professionally handle the other operational requirements of the DISTRICT.
-Click here to see:
+DISTRICT purchases water, sanitary sewer and billing services from CLCWA, has no employees, and relies on contractors and consultants to professionally handle the other operational requirements of the DISTRICT.
+For summaries of Budgets, Revenues and Expenditures Click here:

-Board meetings are nominally held the second Wednesday of February, April, July, September and November and are open to the public A public hearing to set the Tax Rate for the following year is generally held in October.
-Regular board meetings are held at the offices of Fulbright and Jaworski, and the public hearing is held in the Clear Lake area.
+Board meetings are nominally held the third Thursday of January, March, May, July, Spetember and November at 9:30 am and are open to the public.
+A public hearing to set the tax rate for the following year is generally held in October.
+Regular board meetings are held at the offices of Norton Rose Fulbright, and the public hearing is held in the Clear Lake area.
 Special board meetings are held when there is time critical business to address.
 Click here for the date/time, location and agenda for the next meeting of the board.
 Minutes of these meetings are maintained, like all records of DISTRICT's operations, at the law offices of:

 1301 McKinney, Ste 5100